-Senior Class: Passing grades in at least 16.5 units of credit and currently taking at least an additional 5.5 units toward graduation All official transcripts of previous work taken at other schools must be recorded in the Registrar's office.
-All correspondence course work must be completed and the transcript recorded in the 31 Registrar's office by May 15.
-Junior Class: Passing grades in at least 11.0 units of credit and be currently taking at least 6.5 additional units toward graduation.
+core subjects for each year of study) and currently taking at least an additional 5.5 units toward graduation 2.
 All official transcripts of previous work taken at other schools must be recorded in the Registrar's office.
+3. All correspondence course work must be completed and the transcript recorded in the 31 Registrar's office by May 15.

+Junior Class: Passing grades in at least 11.0 units of credit (which must include core subjects for each year of study) and be currently taking at least 6.5 additional units toward graduation.
+All official transcripts of previous work taken at other schools must be recorded in the Registrar's office.
 All correspondence course work must be completed and the transcript recorded in the Registrar's office.
-Sophomore Class: Have passing grades in at least 6.5 units of credit and be currently taking at least an additional 5.5 units toward graduation.
+Sophomore Class: Have passing grades in at least 6.5 units of credit (which must include core subjects for each year of study) and be currently taking at least an additional 5.5 units toward graduation.
 All official transcripts of previous work taken at other schools must be recorded in the Registrar's office.
 All correspondence course work must be completed and the transcript recorded in the Registrar's office.
 Freshman Class: Must be currently taking at least 6.5 units of credit toward graduation.
 All official transcripts of previous work taken at other schools must be recorded in the Registrar's office.
 All correspondence course work must be completed and the transcript recorded in the Registrar's office.